 - Two breaks between the terms rather than three.

 Why did Berkeley switch back to the semester system?

 Berkeley started its life on the semester system, then switched to the quarter system in 1966.
 However, in 1983, it reverted back to the semester system.
 Why?

 - The semester system is the overwhelming calendar term used by most universities including top privates.
 Depending on the source cited, semester calendar terms account for anywhere between 72-86% of the U.S. university calendar terms.
 (See sources at end of post.)

 - The semester system aligns with the CA community college system which has only three quarter calendar term colleges out of 113.
 NOTE: The UCs, by state mandate, must bring in one-third of each year’s admissions via transfers.

 Why did the UCs switch to the quarter system in the first place?

 Possibly more important to the discussion is why did the UCs overwhelmingly switch to the quarter calendar term?
 As UC Berkeley faculty member Paul Vojta notes on Quora, it’s important to first backtrack and understand why the UCs made the switch in the first place.
-According to Vojta’s post, which you can read here, during the Vietnam protests the University of California made a calculated decision that if the UCs were on the quarter system there would be three finals and three midterms, leaving less time for protests.
+According to Vojta’s post, which you can read here, after the Free Speech Movement and during the Vietnam protests the University of California made a calculated decision that if the UCs were on the quarter system there would be three finals and three midterms, leaving less time for protests.
 So, according to this theory, it was a move to try and dampen college protests.